BrTarolg/ME414/README.md

 An introduction to quantitative methods at any level would serve as a very useful foundation for this course, although no formal prerequisites are required.
 Familiarity with computer programming or database structures is a benefit, but not formally required.

-### Preparing before the course
+### Preparing for the course

-We strongly recommend you spend some of July and August before the course reading some of the following materials:

-* James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer, Chapters 1--2.
-Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).
+Before the course you should:

+* Download and install [R](https://cran.r-project.org) _and_ [RStudio](http://www.rstudio.com) on your computer.

+The following links provide a basic introduction to R:

 * [*An Introduction to R*](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf).
-* Downloading and installing [RStudio](http://www.rstudio.com) and [R](https://cran.r-project.org) on your computer.
 * Data Camp [R tutorials](https://www.datacamp.com/courses/free-introduction-to-r).
 * Data Camp [R Markdown tutorials](https://www.datacamp.com/courses/reporting-with-r-markdown), first chapter.
 * [R Codeschool](http://tryr.codeschool.com/).

+We strongly recommend you spend some of July and August before the course working through the following materials:

 * Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media, Chapters 1-3.
 Note: Online version is available from the authors' page [here](http://r4ds.had.co.nz/index.html).
+* James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer, Chapters 1--2.
+Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).

+If you start preparing for the course (with the above materials) using your own laptop, it may be more convenient for you to continue using it during the summer school.

 ### Important Specifics

 #### Computer Software

 Computer-based exercises will feature prominently in the course, especially in the lab sessions.
 The use of all software tools will be explained in the sessions, including how to download and install them.
 All of the class work will be done using R, using publicly available packages.

 #### Main Texts